This is a contested matrimonial action before the Supreme Court of the State of New York.

 The Supreme Court of New York now has before it these applications representing the second request for relief brought by the husband.

-On 17 July 2009, the husband filed two separate petitions before the New York State Family Court Kings County requesting the immediate return of his children to New York.
+A Staten Island Family Lawyer said that on 17 July 2009, the husband filed two separate petitions before the New York State Family Court Kings County requesting the immediate return of his children to New York.
 However, those petitions were later on withdrawn, without prejudice, by the husband prior to disposition, and alleged that the petitions were withdrawn on his mistaken belief that he and his wife, the parties, could resolve their differences without court intervention.

 On 29 December 2009, this matrimonial action was commenced by the husband.
 Both the summons for divorce and the husband’s first order to show cause requested that their children be returned to New York.